abrigante1/website/_in-progress/from-sandbox-to-production.md

 }
 ```

 Nothing too complex!
 I did implement a few [helper functions](https://github.com/abrigante1/boundless/blob/30747bdfb16fcf069d0819bf3b453dd41b638865/src/resources/asset_handler.rs#L14) onto the `AssetHandler`, but those are mainly for error checking and don't do anything non-trival.
 What the `AssetHandler` allows me to do, is have a single structure that contains the the `SpriteBatch` for a given spritesheet which is hashed under a string key that's nothing more then the file name of the spritesheet.
-Thus, now I can easily grab any of the loaded spritesheets, and not worry about having a bunch of references laying around inside the `Sprite` component.
+Now, I can easily grab any of the loaded spritesheets and not worry about having a bunch of references laying around inside the `Sprite` component.
 Before we get to that, let's take a quick look at how we initalize the `AssetHandler`:

 ```rust
 // main.rs -- line: 156